NBA Trade Rumors: Sixers’ Jahlil Okafor Headed Where Following Pelicans’ Deal?

 Other Options

 Another of the NBA trade rumors floating around is that Okafor could become a key cog in a huge three- or four-team deal involving Chicago’s Jimmy Butler.
-According to Fansided, both the Celtics and Indiana Pacers have massive interest in this on-the-outs player, and either team would consider working the Sixers’ Okafor into a multi-team transaction to make that happen.
+According to Fansided, both the Celtics and Indiana Pacers have a massive interest in this on-the-outs player, and either team would consider working the Sixers’ Okafor into a multi-team transaction to make that happen.

 For now, however, Philadelphia appears content to stay put with Jahlil Okafor on the roster.